 With loads of rich cheesy sauce and salty bacon goodness, this hearty mac and cheese recipe is a winner with the whole family.
 Even better, it serves 12, which means there will be lots of leftovers for everyone’s lunch the next day.
-Little hands can help top the casserole with cooled bacon bits and extra cheese before you slide it into the oven for an hour.
+Little hands can help top the casserole with cooled bacon bits and extra cheese before you slide it into the oven for 20 minutes.

-Creamy and fresh tasting, this sauce is a quick update for your pasta night and a nice break from traditional tomato sauce.
-Bonus: The sauce comes together in the food processor, saving you time and mess.
-Once the sauce is finished, transfer to a bowl and let the kids mix in the Feta and toss the sauce with the cooked pasta.
+Creamy and fresh-tasting, this sauce is a quick update for your pasta night and a nice break from traditional tomato sauce.
+Bonus: The sauce comes together in a food processor, saving you time and mess.
+Once the sauce is finished, transfer to a bowl and let the kids mix in the feta and toss the sauce with the cooked pasta.

-Everybody loves the flavour, colour and crunch of a stir-fry—especially kids!
-They’ll appreciate the sweetness from the red pepper and carrot in this recipe.
-Give them a small paring knife (and supervise them closely) to slice up baby carrots, baby bok choy and red pepper (don’t tell them, but this is nearly all the work).
+Everybody loves the flavour, colour, and crunch of a stir-fry—especially kids!
+They’ll appreciate the sweetness of the red pepper and carrots in this recipe.
+Give them a small paring knife (and supervise them closely) to slice up the baby carrots, baby bok choy and red pepper (don’t tell them, but this is nearly all the work).
 Now all you have to do is toss the veggies in a skillet along with beef and stir-fry sauce and dinner is on the table in minutes.